cloudvignesh/static-webpage-azure/README.md

-# Hosting a Static Website on Azure Storage with Azure CDN
+# Hosting a Static Website on Azure Storage with Azure Front Door and Azure DNS Zones
 This project demonstrates how to host a static website using an Azure Storage Account (Blob container) integrated with Azure Front Door.
 It also explains how to configure Azure DNS for custom domain hosting and access the static website through the custom domain.

 ## Benefits of hosting a static website on Azure ?